robtweed/qoper8-cp/README.md

 *QOper8-cp* allows you to define a pool of Child Processes, to which messages that you create are automatically dispatched and handled.  *QOper8-cp* manages the Child Process pool for you automatically, bringing them into play and closing them down based on demand.  *QOper8-cp* allows you to determine how long a Child Process process will persist.

+*Qoper8-cp* makes use of the standard Node.js Child Process APIs, and uses its standard *send()* API for communication between the main QOper8 process and each Child Process.
+No other networking APIs or technologies are involved, and no external network traffic is conducted within *QOper8-cp*'s logic.

 *Note*: The *QOper8-cp* module closely follows the pattern and APIs of the [*QOper8-wt*](https://github.com/robtweed/qoper8-wt) Worker Thread pool manager and also the browser-based [*QOper8-ww*](https://github.com/robtweed/QOper8) module for WebWorker pool management.